-Eden Stanley’s market benchmarks
+Eden Stanley’s category benchmarks

-So think about the ‘rejectors’– the people represented by the red bars, that have not supported your cause, and have no intention to.
+So think about the ‘rejectors’– the people represented by the grey bars, that have not supported your cause, and have no intention to.
 Does it matter if they have heard of you?
 Do you care one jot?
 Or to come at it from another angle, if you allow your communications strategy to be shaped by brand awareness or attitudes of people that will never engage with you, do you risk wasting effort and resource?
 In most cases, we think probably yes.
 We call this “whispering into the void….”